ShahxHussain/Weather-WebApplication/README.md

 # Weather Application

-A simple web-based weather application that provides current weather information for a given city.
-The application uses the OpenWeatherMap API to fetch weather data and displays it on a user-friendly interface.
+The Weather Application presents real-time temperature, weather description, humidity, and wind speed for a selected city, featuring a dynamic background image that adjusts according to the search.
+Developed using HTML, CSS, and JavaScript, the app offers intuitive weather insights and a seamless search experience for various cities.

 ## Features